Black Studies (BL_STU)

 Credit Hours: 3

-(same as H_D_FS 4300; cross-leveled with BL_STU 7300, H_D_FS 7300).
-Emphasis is on the unique social, economic, religious, educational, and political environments that have affected the structure and function of the Black family.
+(same as H_D_FS 4300).
+This course examines the unique social, economic, religious, educational, and political environments that have affected the structure and function of Black children, youth, and families.
+Graded on A-F basis only.

 Credit Hours: 3